Shackleton's Antarctic Adventure

 Shackleton's Antarctic Adventure is an IMAX film about the Imperial Trans-Antarctic Expedition led by Ernest Shackleton between 1914 and 1917.
 Directed by George Butler, the film was released in February 2001 and was narrated by Kevin Spacey.
 It documents Shackleton's journey aboard the Endurance and was the follow-up to Butler's previous film, The Endurance: Shackleton's Legendary Antarctic Expedition.

-Plot
+Summary

 In 1914, Shackleton set out to walk across the whole of Antarctica.
 While the South Pole had already been discovered, people had yet to make the cross-continent trek on foot.
-Before making landfall, however, his ship became trapped in the ice-flow of the Weddell Sea where he and his crew stayed for over 400 days.
+Before making landfall, however, his ship became trapped in the ice floe of the Weddell Sea where he and his crew stayed for over 400 days.